-Description In-network coverage Out-of-network coverage Walk-in clinic (non-emergency 80% (of the negotiated charge) 60% (of the recognized charge) visit) per visit per visit No policy year deductible applies
+Description In-network coverage Out-of-network coverage Walk-in clinic (non-emergency 80% (of the negotiated charge) 60% (of the recognized charge) visit) per visit per visit

 Some walk-in clinics can provide preventive care and wellness services.
 The types of services offered will vary by the provider and location of the clinic.
 If you get preventive care and wellness benefits at a walk-in clinic, they are paid at the cost sharing shown in the Preventive care and wellness section.